jaredhanson/electrolyte/README.md

 (and dependencies of dependencies, and so on), correctly wiring together the complete object structure.

+In the case of the database above, Electrolyte would first initialize the `settings` component, and pass the result as an argument to the `database` component.
+The database connection would then be returned from `IoC.create`.

+This automatic instantiation and injection of components eliminates the boilerplate plumbing many application need for initialization.

 #### Loading Components

 When a component is `@require`'d by another component, Electrolyte will